iShayanNabi/ArcadeLangTestUpdate/README.md

 ## Is it a LL Grammar?

-The code works on LR Grammar as it lacks pairwise disjoint.
-The code works on top down automata.
+The code works on LR Grammar aswell as LL Grammar.
+It has pairwise disjoint.
+Go and Stop is one code section.
+Datatype is a Decleration, Variable is a assigment statment, Restart is a loop statment, Check is a Condition statment.
+This is LR when an expression tree is constructed and being solved.

 ## Is it Ambiguous Grammar?